The Tradition And The Culture Of Idumuje-Ugboko

 The history of Idumuje-Ugboko is replete with nuances of widow or bride inheritance.
 In some of the cases, instead of getting married to the brother of the deceased, the widow is inherited by the son of the deceased.
-For example, following the death of his father Nwoko I, Omorhusi on ascending the throne inherited Onwughai his father’s wife.
-Having had Esuzor for Nwoko I, Onwughai later had Nwobe, and notably, Nkeze for Obi Omorhusi.
+For example, following the death of his father (Amoje) Nwoko I, Omorhusi on ascending the throne inherited Onwughai his father’s wife.
+Onwughai later had Nwobe, and notably, Nkeze for Obi Omorhusi.
 Furthermore, when his father died, Nkeze inherited his father’s wife, Oyibo.
 Together, they had Akaba.
-Given the eccentricity and quite recently the unpopularity of this practice, widow inheritance and its variant forms are infrequently and reluctantly practised by fewer and fewer people and communities.
+Given the oddity and quite recently, the unpopularity of this practice, widow inheritance and its variant forms are infrequently and reluctantly practiced by fewer and fewer people and communities.

 Conducting A Conventional Marriage In Idumuje-Ugboko

 The Idumuje-Ugboko culture, tradition, and custom, now recognise and accept two forms of conventional marriages – a white wedding, commonly referred to as a church and/or registry wedding and traditional marriage.
 A white wedding or registry wedding came about with the advent of Christianity as its concept and application are styled after the Western culture.
 On the other hand, traditional marriage is the solemnisation of marriage according to the customs and traditions of the community.